osolliec/dd-exo/readme.md

 # Datadog Take Home
 This project is my (Olivier Solliec) take home assignment for my datadog application.
 I wrote it in C# and included a dockerfile for easy running.
 Here are the guidelines for reference: [guidelines](https://docs.google.com/document/d/1NtnYypfuhRIllsh99Aq1inbLBytVIDvhmiWbKwGy7ug/edit#).

+It took me ~10 hours to complete the assignment.

 # How to run

 ## Using docker